 Mix It Up

 You don’t want customers to get bored with your menu.
 You need to routinely improve your online menu by updating it.
 At least once a year, but in routine intervals, you should update and change your online menu.
 You should always include your restaurant’s popular items, but don’t be afraid to revamp your menu to keep things fresh.
 This will help to keep the interest of your existing customers, as well as reach new potential customers.

 Icons and Symbols

 People are visual learners, and icons and symbols could help a customer navigate more quickly through your menu.
 With emoticons being so popular, pick out some icons that might be applicable to your restaurant and use them in your menu.
 Using a star can show diners that an item on the menu is popular.
 You can also use symbols to indicate whether a dish is vegetarian , spicy, gluten free etc…

 When it comes to naming categories or sections of your menu, try to be as detailed as possible.
 Instead of choosing to have a section simply called “Lunch”, divide the items into their specific niches, such as “Homemade Soups”, “Summer Salads”, and “Vegan Sandwiches”.

 The Price is Right

-When designing your menu, make sure the price of the food covers your costs for your online ordering tool, delivery, and food costs.
+When designing your menu, be sure the price of each item covers a portion of your overhead and packaging costs, in addition to food costs.
 Strike a balance between affordability and a worthwhile profit margin.

 Studies have shown that diners exhibit some common behaviors when they’re looking at menus.
-If you put your most expensive item at the top, customers will briefly look at this item before heading south to the rest of the items that they can afford.
+For instance, if you put your most expensive item at the top, customers will briefly look at the item before heading south, to the rest of the items they can afford.
 Put an item that will make you more money beneath these items to encourage a customer purchase.